yoctoproject/poky/documentation/test-manual/understand-autobuilder.rst

 #. *Call scripts/run-config*

-   This is another call into the Helper scripts where its expected that the main functionality of this target will be executed.
+   This is another call into the Helper scripts where it's expected that the main functionality of this target will be executed.

 Autobuilder Technology